-SCE Professional Development Plan for 2020-2021 will provide a more equitable and inclusive learning experience for our students.
-Our Professional Development at SCE will be dedicated to preparing faculty to offer more effective Remote Instruction.
-As a result and in response to COVID-19, the trainings will assure faculty have the preparation needed for the following requirements: Title V, instructor contact and student-student contact, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA), Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) protecting the privacy of student education records.
+Our Professional Development at SCE focused on the goal of preparing faculty more effectively with Remote Instruction and Online Teaching Certification (OTC).
+As a result, and in response to COVID-19, the trainings ensured faculty have the preparation needed for the following requirements: Title V, instructor contact and student-student contact, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA), Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) protecting the privacy of student education records.

-Unfortunately, this year OEC and SAC SCE will have separate PD activities due to the different "Distance Education Certificates" that our Distance Education offices offer.
-Many of our SAC SCE noncredit faculty will complete either the Remote Instructional Certification (RIC) or the Online Teaching Certification (OTC) by the end of Fall 2020.
+Unfortunately, during this year OEC and SAC SCE held separate PD activities due to the different "Distance Education Certificates" that our Distance Education offices offer.
+Many of our SAC SCE noncredit faculty completed either the Remote Instructional Certification (RIC) or the Online Teaching Certification (OTC).

 Santa Ana College has created an Office of Professional Development with taskforces centered on classified and faculty groups.
 Faculty professional development was expanded and more closely coordinated with equity, basic skills, and student support services.
-Progress to date includes the creation of a website with an open opportunity for constituency-based input and the development of a calendar of activities, and it will soon feature a list of staff and faculty that have attended conferences.
+Progress to date includes the creation of a website with an open opportunity for constituency-based input and the development of a calendar ofactivities, and it will soon feature a list of staff and faculty that have attended conferences.